Principle 2. The Principle of Action and Reaction. Third Week.

 This week we are considering this principle and how it applies to our present situation.
 Next week we’ll look at how the principle of action and reaction might apply in the future.
 All of this is not just in order to deepen our understanding this particular principle, but also to begin to reflect more rigorously about our daily behaviour.

 “Only rarely do I perceive reality in a new way, and it is then that I realize that what I normally see resembles sleep or semi-sleep.”

 Silo, Inner Look 6:2

 The Principles are sometimes called Principles of Valid Action.
 A valid action produces a feeling of internal unity.

-It is meant to enhance the well being of others, and when looking back it seems like something we want to repeat.
+It is meant to enhance the well being of others, and when looking back at my actions it seems like something we want to repeat.